wp-plugins/easy2map/readme.txt

 * Easily administer your map's markers
 * Set your map's size, location and zoom level according to your exact requirements
 * Add maps directly to your pages and posts with a simple shortcode
+* Quite simply, the best plugin available for creating functional and beautiful Google maps.
 * And all this for free!